libjohn/workshop_attendance/README.md

 - Your Springshare data files are located are inside a "data" subdirectory of the R project directory
     - project directory is identified with `getwd()`.
 If not, `setwd()`
 - There are no more than three files inside the data directory
-    - one attendees file, one wait list file, one cancellations file
+    - one attendees file, one waitlist file, one cancellations file
     - the attendees file is mandatory
     - you can put each file-set in a subdirectory of the data directory.
 Subdir is identified at the command line in the console (see below)
 - No user data will be uploaded to GitLab or GitHub